org-mushroom-kingdom/ttn-workflows/README.md

 `gh workflow run non-main-workflow.yml --ref <branch-name> -f notes="Triggered by Github CLI call" -f triggered-by-api=true -f perform-server-check=<true or false>`

-TODO FORMATTING

-ref is the branch or tag name that contains the [version of] the workflow you'd like to run.
+`ref` is the branch or tag name that contains the [version of] the workflow you'd like to run.
 For this scenario, there's essentially only one version of our workflow that we're concerned with, that being the one on our feature branch.
-TODO -f is the --raw-field key.
-It is used to add a string parameter in key=value format, with key being the name of the input and value being the value to assign that input
+`-f` is the `--raw-field` key.
+It is used to add a string parameter in `key=value` format, with `key` being the name of the input and `value` being the value to assign that input

-Consider the following example: gh workflow run non-main-workflow.yml --ref feature/matt-test-workflow-without-main-merge -f notes="Triggered by Github CLI call" -f triggered-by-api=true
+Consider the following example:
+`gh workflow run non-main-workflow.yml --ref feature/matt-test-workflow-without-main-merge -f notes="Triggered by Github CLI call" -f triggered-by-api=true `

-This is saying "Run [the version of] non-main-workflow.yml located on the branch 'feature/matt-test-workflow-without-main-merge', with the notes input being set to 'Triggered by Github CLI call' and triggered-by-api set to true"
+This is saying "Run [the version of] `non-main-workflow.yml` located on the branch '`feature/matt-test-workflow-without-main-merge`', with the `notes` input being set to 'Triggered by Github CLI call' and `triggered-by-api` set to true"

 ### workflow_call

 TODO caller workflow for this in same repo so no need to pass/use token in actions/checkout inputs for perform same exact as workflow dispatch

+# non-main-workflow-caller.yml (Non-main workflow CALLER)